rituparna-97/Best-detergent/README.md

-# Comparison of the overall performances of two dishwasgher detergents
+# Comparison of the overall performances of two dishwasher detergents
 A consumer products company has conducted a marketing experiment before launching a new dishwashing detergent.
 Two test detergents were randomly distributed to 549 households by mail.
 Each of them used their received products and returned a survey regarding the detergent's performance.
 The survey asked the following questions which can be called the response variables in the study:

 1. Does the product provide value for money?
 (1:Poor, 3:Excellent)